shapely/shapely/docs/installation.rst

 ------------------------

 Shapely is dynamically linked to GEOS.
 This means that the same GEOS library that was used during Shapely compilation is required on your system at runtime.
-When using shapely that was distributed as a binary wheel or through conda, this is automatically the case and you can stop reading.
+When using Shapely that was distributed as a binary wheel or through conda, this is automatically the case and you can stop reading.

 In other cases this can be tricky, especially if you have multiple GEOS installations next